Hotels close.

 Twenty rooms in a 17th-century Dominican convent, painstakingly restored — the original cloister, chapel, and refectory are still standing and still in use.
 The infinity pool earns its reputation; the spa is built into the convent's vaulted cellars.
 Il Refettorio (1 Michelin star) sits in the original dining hall under chef Alfonso Crescenzo, with herbs from the convent garden — replanted and tended by the hotel since the restoration.
 Quieter and more contemplative than the iconic Positano hotels, and frankly more interesting.

-Zeffirelli (the film director) bought it in the 1970s and entertained Maria Callas, Diana Vreeland, Liz Taylor, and a string of others over decades.
-After his death, it became a 15-suite hotel, with all his original furniture, art, and books in place.
+Zeffirelli (the film director) bought it in the 1970s and entertained Maria Callas, Leonard Bernstein, Rudolf Nureyev, Liza Minnelli, Elizabeth Taylor and Richard Burton over decades.
+Zeffirelli sold the property in 2007 to hotelier Giovanni Russo, who converted it into a 16-suite hotel; the Friedland family acquired it in 2013.
+Most of the original furniture, art, and books remain.
 There's no traditional reception; you're shown to your villa by name.
 The hotel runs a boat shuttle into Positano.
 The dining room (Maestro's) is the only way non-guests get past the gate.

 The region rewards the slow traveler.
 Know what to skip as much as what to see.